kejsardamberg/TAF.TestlinkAdapterServer/README.md

 *The TAF Testlink Adapter Server* has a few REST interfaces, and can display a few web pages.

-The TAF test execution run results are formatted to JSON data format and POSTed to the *TAF Testlink Adapter Server* REST API.
+The TAF test execution run results are formatted to JSON data format and POST:ed to the *TAF Testlink Adapter Server* REST API.

+### Testlink test case identification sequence
 *The TAF Testlink Adapter Server* then connects to the Testlink server and tries to identify the test cases to report results to.
 The identification sequence is as follows:
 1. If a test case with a name corresponding to the TAF test case in the test run is found, and either the Testlink test suite name or the Testlink test plan name for that test case has a name containing the TAF test case test set name, reporting will be performed to that test case.
 2. If only one Testlink test case with a name corresponding to the TAF test case is found reporting will be performed to that Testlink test case.